-- Ethical investing is more traditionally known as 'SRI' (Socially Responsible Investing), 'sustainable investing,' or 'socially conscious investing.'
-Socially responsible investing means avoiding industries that negatively affect the environment and its people.
-This includes companies that have a connection to alcohol, tobacco, gambling, weapons and other morally questionable or unscrupulous activities. - 'ESG' (Environmental, Social and Governance) investing is the integration of environmental, social and governance factors into the fundamental investment process.
+'ESG' (Environmental, Social and Governance) investing is the integration of environmental, social and governance factors into the fundamental investment process.
 It refers to the principles that sustainable investing funds look to comply with.
-ESG is a recognized way of measuring the sustainability of companies from not just one ethical perspective, but 3: environmental, social and governance.
+ESG is a recognised way of measuring the sustainability of companies from not just one ethical perspective, but three: environmental, social and governance.